-- Materials do not provide a rationale for the sequence of unit order. - Materials explain how concepts learned connect through subsequent units in the course. - The i-Ready Teacher Toolbox, Beginning of Unit, Lesson Progression document provides an overview of skills for students to build upon and prepare for in Unit 1 for place value, addition, and subtraction with a flow chart of how lessons and units connect to different grade levels and within the grade level.
-This resource lists the instructional units for each grade level (grade K-grade 5) and the material provides the content focus for each unit. - The i-Ready Teacher Toolbox, Program Implementation, Unit 1 Beginning of Unit, the Unit Flow and Progression Video supports student understanding across the unit.
-It provides an overview of strategies contained in the unit as well as how they connect to support student understanding of place value across the unit and how to build on foundational skills to work toward more complex skills. - The i-Ready Teacher Toolbox, Priority Topics Overview video, found in Success Central resources, outlines the intentional sequence of standards and provides explanations of how units connect.
+- Materials explain how concepts learned connect through subsequent units in the course. - The i-Ready Teacher Toolbox, Beginning of Unit, Lesson Progression document provides an overview of skills for students to build upon and prepare for in Unit 1 for place value, addition, and subtraction with a flow chart of how lessons and units connect to different grade levels and within the grade level.
+This resource lists the instructional units for each grade level (grade K-grade 5) and the material provides the content focus for each unit. - The i-Ready Teacher Toolbox, Program Implementation, Unit 1 Beginning of Unit, the Unit Flow and Progression Video supports student understanding across the unit and provides an overview of strategies contained in the unit as well as how they connect to support student understanding of place value across the unit and how to build on foundational skills to work toward more complex skills. - The i-Ready Teacher Toolbox, Priority Topics Overview video, found in Success Central resources, outlines the intentional sequence of standards and provides explanations of how units connect.
 The video includes four priority topics of the grade level and graphics to show the time spent on each unit and how skills are built in subsequent units.